-She is an editorial (advisory) board member of the International Journal of Architecture, Arts and Applications (IJAAA), Journal of Architectural Research and Development (JARD), Architecture and Design Review (ADR), Journal of Contemporary Urban Affairs (JCUA), and Cambridge Scholars Publishing (CSP).
+She is an editorial (advisory) board member of the International Journal of Architecture, Arts and Applications (IJAAA), Journal of Architectural Research and Development (JARD), Architecture and Design Review (ADR), and Journal of Contemporary Urban Affairs (JCUA).

 Donia is a graduate of Oxford Brookes University (BArch, MA, PhD) in the UK and Brock University (MEd) in Canada.
 She has also obtained a Verified Certificate of Achievement in The Architectural Imagination from Harvard University | edX, and a Verified Certificate of Achievement in Interpreting Vernacular Architecture in Asia from the University of Hong Kong | edX.

-"Courtyard Housing around the World: A Cross-Cultural Analysis and Contemporary Relevance" at the 3rd International Conference of Contemporary Affairs in Architecture and Urbanism, Alanya HEP University, Turkey, 2020/5/6.
+"Courtyard Housing around the World: A Cross-Cultural Analysis and Contemporary Relevance" at the 3rd International Conference of Contemporary Affairs in Architecture and Urbanism (ICCAUA), Alanya HEP University, Turkey, 2020/5/6.